<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Adjust the internal records:

 Following the review and comparison of your internal bank records, with those on the bank statement, you will adjust your accounting records to reflect any discrepancies or unidentified transactions.
+In the example of deposits in transit, reflecting this in accounts receivable will ensure that the adjsuted book balance and company ledger reflect the bank's record.

-Reconcile the accounts:
+Reconcile the bank account or accounts:

 What is a bank reconciliation statement?

 Once the accounts have been reconciled, it might be necessary to create a bank reconciliation statement.
-This summarises the differences in cash account records that were found and provides a clear and detailed explanation of the adjustments made to reconcile the records.
-The information in a bank reconciliation statement tends to include:
+The reconciliation statement summarises the differences in cash account records that were found and provides a clear and detailed explanation of the adjustments made to reconcile the records.

-• Any bank errors such as incorrect charges or duplicate entries
+• Any bank errors such as incorrect charges or duplicate entries that the bank statement shows but will soon be corrected.

-• The adjusted cash balance which reflects the reconciled amount after the above has been accounted for.
+• The adjusted cash balance, which reflects the reconciled amount after the above has been accounted for.

-Not only is the bank reconciliation statement important for your only personal records to see where the cash went, it can also act as a supporting document for any audits that might take place.
+Not only is the bank reconciliation statement important for your personal records to see where the cash went, but it can also act as a supporting document for any audits that might take place.

 How often should you do bank reconciliation?